Preparing Teachers for Collaborative Classrooms

 3. Consolidation.
 The teacher provides the pupils with cognitive and metacognitive stimuli in order to raise awareness of what knowledge they are missing, how to approach different problems, and how complex the concepts are.

-Research by Duran, Corcelles, and Flores (2017), on the role of the teacher while pupils were cooperating in peer tutoring, shows that transmissive actions directed to the whole class are limited to opening and wrapping up the session and are replaced by actions which would be uncommon in a traditional classroom.
+Research by Duran, Corcelles, and Flores (2017), on the role of the teacher while pupils were cooperating in peer tutoring, shows that transmissive actions directed to the whole class are limited to opening and wrapping up the session and are replaced by actions that would be uncommon in a traditional classroom.
 The teachers observe while walking around and listening to the interactions between the pairs and they intervene only when necessary.
 By using observation techniques, they offer specific help, with different scaffolding levels and very few direct replies, thus encouraging the pair to use their own resources; immediate attention is provided when the pairs request help.

 Without a doubt, the teacher training required to be able to adopt this role is different and, in some ways, more complex than traditional transmissive-role training.